 No, but this is something we are working on for the next version.
 We recommend that you switch off the relevant device(s) in the Power Manager panel if you need, such as the thermostat(s) or electric car charger in this case.
 Then the rest of the optimisations will work, even if some of the devices are switched off.
 However, remember to switch the device(s) back on in the Power Manager panel when you want them to be optimised again.

-You have to update both the app and your Hub to the correct version.
+Make sure your app and your Smarthub are updated to the correct version.

 To update the Hub open the Futurehome app and go to Settings → Household → Hub settings → Update software.

 Version requirements for the Power Manager service are: